phlalx/sawadee/README.md

 You should read the bittorrent specification (see references below) but in a nutshell, this is how it works.
 It all starts with a meta-information file (the *torrent file*) that contains information on the data to be downloaded as well as the url(s) of the *tracker(s)*.
 A tracker is an http-server that provides the addresses of the peers willing to share *pieces* of the data.
 This data can be seen as a single file from the client perspective.
 We call it the *network file* (this is not the terminology used in the spec).
 It is made of the concatenation of the individual files the user wishes to download.
 Once the peers are known, communication is established with some of them in order to request the precious pieces.
 At the same time, peers can query the client to request pieces they don't have.

 ### Implementation

+This is a high-level description.
+The ocamldoc should be more precise and up-to-date.

 The first step of the program is to decode the torrent file.
 It is binary encoded as [bencode](https://en.wikipedia.org/wiki/Bencode) format).
 We use the `bencode` library to decode it, this is done in module `Torrent`.
 Both single-file and multiple-file torrent format are implemented.